moebiussurfing/ofxPresetsManager/ReadMe.md

 	presetsManager.add(params, { 'a', 'b', '0', '1', '2', '3' });
 	presetsManager.setup();// must call after adding all the ofParameterGroup(s) }

+// nothing more!
+// but some optional customization is allowed.
 ```

 ## Dependencies